-Yosemite National Park is the epitome of what a National Park should be.
+Yosemite National Park (official park website) is the epitome of what a National Park should be.
 Yosemite is breathtaking, wild, or in other words, a masterpiece.
 Thunderous waterfalls, sheer cliffs, towering sequoias are all for you to explore.
 Half Dome and El Capitan are two rock faces you have to see for yourself.

 Yosemite has become very crowded during the summer, and it’s just as beautiful in the spring or fall.
 This way you can absorb as much of the serenity of the park without the distraction of other people.
 If you’ve got the time, the route to Yosemite runs right by the Sequoia and Kings Canyon National Parks.
 That’s a perfect multi-day adventure just waiting for you.

 Death Valley National Park

 Death Valley National Park (official park website) is truly one of the most extreme places in the United States.
 With over 3.4 million acres to explore, the vast violent landscape seems to stretch on forever.
 Temperatures can reach a scorching 130 degrees, and the park is home to the Badwater Basin, which boasts the lowest elevation in North America.
 Yet even as you sweat buckets, snow-capped mountain peaks sparkle in the distance.
 Death Valley contains a surprisingly diverse array of wildlife and landscapes with swirling sand dunes and dusty flats shimmering in the heat.